leggetter/realtime-app-dev-tips/slides.md

 ---

+class: bg-pink

-## Web, mobile and other devices are amazing.
-But **the server is your real-time work-horse**.
+## <span class="tip-label"></span> **The server is your real-time work-horse**.
 It should still do the vast majority of data processing and decision making.
+Web, Mobile an IoT clients are great, but they're not processing machines.

 ---